Clarke's Third Law: Any sufficiently advanced technology is indistinguishable from magic.Numenera

 gains various bonuses to defensive stats, is skilled at physical combat, and can control lightning in various ways.
 Every challenge in the game, including combat, is treated the same way mechanically: a d20 is rolled against a set difficulty level, and if the die beats it, the player succeeds at the task.
 The player can influence the difficulty level by expending Experience Points

 or character stats, and the Game Master

 can intrude on player actions and cause unforeseen difficulties; the intention is to allow storytelling to flow organically from the system in this way.

 Has a website at Numenera.com

 This game provides examples of:

-- After the End: Set in a post-apocalyptic setting on Earth about a billion years from now.
-Because it's the Ninth Age, it's actually after eight ends.
+- After the End: Set on Earth billion years from now.
+Because it's the Ninth Age, it's actually after eight of these.